 CTR's Dallas IAC is one of the longest running partnerships between CTR and a TxDOT District and is responsible for providing technical assistance on a wide range of design, construction, and maintenance issues.
 The current IAC commenced on September 1, 2007 and will continue till August 31, 2010.
-It builds on our long An example of an IAC's scope experience of assisting the Dallas District with various technical analyses of construction-related mobility and economic impacts during the major reconstruction of US 75 corridor during the 1990s and the Dallas High Five project in the early 2000s.
+It builds on our long experience of assisting the Dallas District with various technical analyses of construction-related mobility and economic impacts during the major reconstruction of US 75 corridor during the 1990s and the Dallas High Five project in the early 2000s.
 Through this IAC we have devised several innovative solutions to address complex mobility issues during reconstruction of major corridors in urban areas.